Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms

 \autoref{tab:best_results} summarizes the metrics and settings for the overall best individual (minimum $J$), the reference cases (no actuation and steady-jet), and the individual that maximizes drag reduction (minimum $J_a$).
-The steady-jet reference is clearly inefficient: the improvement is limited (about $2\%$), while the net cost remains unfavorable once the mass-injection penalty is included.
-By contrast, the overall optimum achieves $J<1$, i.e., a net benefit even after penalizing mass injection.
-The configuration that maximizes drag reduction reaches $\approx 12.5\%$ reduction but does so at very high mass injection, resulting in $J>1$ and therefore worse than no actuation in cost–benefit terms.
-The global optimum strikes a better balance, delivering $\approx 10\%$ drag reduction while using roughly half of the available mass-flow budget, primarily by acting through the top and bottom slots.
+The steady-jet reference is clearly inefficient with a cost value much higher than unity and a drag increase $J_a>1$.
+By contrast, the overall optimum achieves $J\approx1$, i.e., a net benefit even after penalizing mass injection.
+The configuration that maximizes drag reduction reaches $\approx 11\%$ reduction but does so at very high mass injection, resulting in $J>1$ and therefore worse than no actuation in terms of the mass injection–drag reduction balance.
+The global optimum strikes a better balance, delivering $\approx 8.8\%$ drag reduction while using roughly half of the available mass-flow budget, primarily by acting through the top and bottom slots.

-For the optimal control, the bottom slot operates at a low frequency ($\tilde{f}_3\approx0.12$), close to the natural vortex shedding mode ($\tilde{f}_{\mathrm{sh}}\approx0.17$ in our configuration).
-We hypothesize that this actuation targets the wake's global instability, directly manipulating the formation and advection of the large-scale von K\'arm\'an vortices \cite{choi2008control}.
-Simultaneously, the top slot provides high-frequency forcing ($\tilde{f}_1/\tilde{f}_3\approx7.08$), which may be modulating the shear-layer instabilities separating from the body's surface.
-By introducing small-scale vorticity into the shear layers, this high-frequency actuation could disrupt the initial roll-up process that feeds the larger downstream wake structures.
-While this interpretation is compelling, its validation would require further time-resolved analysis and a consideration of three-dimensional effects that could introduce broadband spectral content.